ryanvanmass/ryanvanmass.github.io/_drafts/tailscale-site-site-on-opnsnese.md

 ---

 ## Preporation
-In preporation for following the steps in this guide it is assumed that tailscale is installed on opnsense using the plugin ([setup guide](https://ryanvanmassenhoven.com/posts/Setting-up-tailscale-on-OPNSense/)) and that your remote site has a subnet router setup advertising a route to tailscale
+In preporation for following the steps in this guide it is assumed that tailscale is installed on OPNsense using the plugin ([setup guide](https://ryanvanmassenhoven.com/posts/Setting-up-tailscale-on-OPNSense/)) and that your remote site has a subnet router setup advertising a route to tailscale

 ## Setup
 ### Tailscale